chrissnell/crabby/README.md

 Crabby currently supports two protocols for metrics delivery, Graphite and Datadog:

 ## Graphite
 Crabby speaks the Carbon protocol via TCP or UDP for sending performance metrics to remote Graphite servers.
-This is a great way to centrally collect metrics from multiple Crabby POPs.
-Using a tool like Grafana, you can consolidate those metrics onto a single dashboard and have a very powerful way of looking at your website performance:
+This is a great way to centrally collect metrics from multiple, geographically dispersed Crabby POPs.
+Using a tool like Grafana, you can consolidate those metrics onto a single dashboard and have a very powerful way of looking at your website performance.
+At [Revinate](https://www.revinate.com), we use a number Crabby installations around the globe to keep tabs on our performance as our customers experience it:

 ![Multi-POP Performance Graph in Grafana](https://chrissnell.github.io/crabby/images/crabby-multi-site-grafana.png "Four crabby nodes sending metrics to Graphite for display in Grafana")

-## Datadog
+##
 Crabby supports the sending of performance metrics to Datadog for use in graphical dashboards and alerting.
 Using Datadog's anomaly detection capability, you can even configure alerts to trigger when site performance suddenly degrades.
 When using the `simple` collector, Crabby can also collect HTTP response codes and send a failed service check to Datadog to trigger an alert if a 400- or 500-series error is detected.

 ![Multi-POP Performance Graph in Grafana](https://chrissnell.github.io/crabby/images/crabby-datadog.png "Graphing Crabby metrics in a Datadog dashboard")